Aasaikku Vayasillai

-Aasaikku Vayasillai is a 1979 Indian Tamil-language film directed by Chithralaya Gopu.
+Aasaikku Vayasillai is a 1979 Indian Tamil-language romantic comedy film written and directed by Chithralaya Gopu.
 It is based on his play Vaidehi Kaathirundhal.
 The film stars R. Muthuraman, K. R. Vijaya and Praveena.
 It was released on 16 March 1979.

 Production

 Aasaikku Vayasillai was adapted from the stage play Vaidehi Kaathirundhal starring Cho Ramaswamy and directed by Chithralaya Gopu who also directed the film adaptation.
 Cinematography was handled by Benjamin, and editing by N. M. Sankar.

 Soundtrack

 The music was composed by M. S. Viswanathan.
 The title song attained popularity.